seanmangar/tri_stats/README.md

 - :straight_ruler: The gaps between the winner and second place are, on average, **twice as large** in olympic formats compared to sprint formats, and **twice as large** for women compared to men.
 - :rocket: **Bike** and **run** times in WTCS olympic races have reached **all-time lows**.
 - :calendar: On average, athletes raced **10 times** (in world cups or world series) in 2019 and 2023, compared to **6 times in 2009**.
-- :calendar: Their ITU season has extended from **130 days** in 2009 to **200 days** in 2023.
+- :calendar: Their World Triathlon season has extended from **130 days** in 2009 to **200 days** in 2023.
 - :ticket: The limit of **3 athletes per nation** for the Olympics creates challenges for the highly represented nations such as :us:, :gb:, :australia:, :de: and :fr:.
 - :birthday: Athletes finishing 5th-9th are, on average, **26.5 to 27.5 years old**.
-- :checkered_flag: Women and men typically race their last ITU world-cup or WTCS at an average age of **31 years**, thought there are significant variations.
+- :checkered_flag: Women and men typically race their last World Triathlon world-cup or WTCS at an average age of **31 years**, thought there are significant variations.
 - :bar_chart: Someone **born earlier in the year** are **more likely** to become professional triathletes compared to those born later in the same year.

 ---